 Di Wei Teo Chew Restaurant

 For the uninitiated, Teochew food originates from the Chaoshan region of China, east of the Guangdong province.
-The region’s long water frontage means a typical meal tends to include dishes like cold crab (from SGD 20-32) and braised abalone and sea cucumber (SGD 60-90).
-Di Wei Teo Chew Restaurant serves these classics and more, relying on the expertise of chef Khoo Tai Guan, who ran the restaurant’s first outlet in the Singapore Botanic Gardens.
+As the region is located by the sea, a typical Teochew meal tends to include dishes like cold crab , braised abalone and sea cucumber.
+Di Wei Teo Chew Restaurant serves these classics and more, relying on the expertise of head chef Khoo Tai Guan, who ran the restaurant’s first outlet in the Singapore Botanic Gardens.
 It has come a long way from its humble beginnings as a small food court kiosk; the outlet at The Oval houses 13 tables, making it ideal for large inter-generational gatherings over authentic Teochew delicacies.

 Di Wei Teo Chew Restaurant.
 1 The Oval, Singapore 797859. +65 6262 5946.